davidkethel/javaScriptNinja/README.md

 This example demonstrates another use of the function properties.
 Function properties can be used to store the value from previous executions of the function.
 That way minimizing any expensive computation.

+#### [4.10 Simulating array like methods] (chapter4/4.10_SimulatingArrayLikeMethods.html) ####

+This is a particularly interesting example in that demonstrates that you can call the array add function on an object that is not an array.
+It actually adds the element and increments the length property on the object.